SethSekyere/DevOps-MLOps-Software-Engineering/README.md

 This format provides a clear, structured set of instructions for accessing Jenkins, Nexus, and SonarQube in the browser with their respective ports and default credentials.

-Sonar.md, Jenkins.md and Nexus.md provides clear instructions to set up the Sonar, Jenkins and Nexus servers.